zemian/my-wordpress-starter/readme.md

 # About This Project

-A quick setup for WordPress development.
+A quick setup for WordPress development with "my-theme".
+This theme is setup to use minimal structure, and it's ready with BulmaCSS and VueJS loaded from CDN ready.

 ## Quick start